issues2000.org

 Mark Warner on Corporations

-Click here for the full quote on Corporations OR other candidates on Corporations OR background on Corporations.
+Click here for 7 full quotes on Corporations OR other political leaders on Corporations.

 • More state contracts for minority & women-owned businesses.
 (Mar 2008)